-The climate strategies report and the Report to Society include examples of this climate lending and facilitation.
+The FirstRand case study hub includes examples of this climate lending and facilitation.

 Significant (potential) indirect impacts of the net-zero target and relevant actions to avoid and mitigate potential negative impacts:

 FirstRand aims to achieve net-zero emissions by 2050 and transition away from fossil fuels in a science-based and socially just manner.